Bebe Rexha Stuns In Incredibly Low-Cut Jumpsuit

 On Spotify, she has more than 30.6 million monthly listeners who play her music around the world.
 Her most popular song at the moment on the app is “Call You Mine,” her collaboration with The Chainsmokers.
 Other songs within the top five include “Meant to Be” featuring Florida Georgia Line, “I’m A Mess,” “Harder” with Jax Jones, and “In The Name of Love,” another collaboration with Martin Garrix.

-Bebe is currently touring with the Jonas Brothers across North America on their “Happiness Begins” tour and will open up for the band until December.
+Rexha is currently touring with the Jonas Brothers across North America on their “Happiness Begins” tour and will open up for the band until December.

 To stay up to date with Rexha, follow her Instagram account.